Tuesday, 10 June 2025

 public class OrderService { }

-• What: @Repository is specialized @Component for data access layer.
+@Repository is specialized version of @Component for DAO classes.

 @Repository